What to Do if Your Dog Is Rubbing Its Face Constantly

 - Normal grooming

 Chiari-like malformation (CM) is a hereditary neurological condition characterized by unusual bone growth in the back of the skull, resulting in a skull that’s too small for the brain and affecting the flow of cerebrospinal fluid.
-This can cause a secondary condition known as syringomyelia, in which fluid-filled cysts form and expand within the spinal cord, ultimately destroying its center.
+This can cause a secondary condition known as syringomyelia (SM), in which fluid-filled cysts form and expand within the spinal cord, ultimately destroying its center.

-- Rubbing at the face
+- Constantly rubbing at the face

 - Scratching at the ears, neck, or head